miquelindia90/SnakeSolutions/README.md

 5. Observe the evaluation results, which may include metrics such as average score, highest score, and game duration.

-Note: Make sure you have the necessary dependencies installed and the model file is located in the correct directory before running the evaluation script.

 ## Testing the Snake AI Model